-Florida Women's Basketball to Host No. 23 Alabama - ESPN 98.1 FM / 850 AM WRUF
+Florida Women's Basketball To Host No. 23 Alabama - ESPN 98.1 FM / 850 AM WRUF

-The Gators are coming off a much-needed dominant win over Arkansas in Fayetteville Monday night, snapping a four-game losing streak with a 108-78 victory.
+The Gators (12-11, 3-6 SEC) are coming off a much-needed dominant win over Arkansas in Fayetteville on Monday night, snapping a four-game losing streak with a 108-78 victory.
 The 108 points set a program record in SEC play.
 Road wins in this conference are always valuable, making this performance a crucial confidence boost for the Gators.

 Ten players contributed to the 30-point win, with freshman guard Me’Arah O’Neal turning in her best game of the season, leading Florida with 19 points.
 Liv McGill, Laila Reynolds, Ra Shaya Kyle, and Jeriah Warren also scored in double figures.
 That helped the Gators put together one of their most complete offensive performances of the year.